 - Zarbee’s Soothing Chest Rub.
 This blend of lavender and eucalyptus in beeswax and shea butter is a naturally calming treatment for babies two months and older.

 - Calendula cream.
-The calendula flower has natural anti-inflammatory properties, and this cream is an excellent for diaper rash, eczema, or other skin irritations (where to buy).
+The calendula flower has natural anti-inflammatory properties, and this cream is an excellent for diaper rash, baby eczema, or other skin irritations (where to buy).

 - For Allergic Reactions.
 You should have Children’s Benadryl in your emergency kit for serious allergic reactions.
 Dye-free Children’s Benadryl is the best choice, but it should not be used for children under 6 unless recommended by a doctor.